samhitapn/SOLYNTA_PilotProject/README.md

        python manage.py sqlmigrate potatoGenome 0001

        python manage.py migrate

-2. To fetch the necessary data once, run the following command:

-        python manage.py getGenomes

 3. To initiate the database refresh on regular intervals, run the following command: